When to Worry About seeking Back Pain Treatment and When Not To

 Nearly 80% of our local population has experienced back pain at some point in their lives.
 Back pain is most commonly experienced in the lower part of the back.
 Sometimes, the pain can manifest and travel up to the neck, causing additional discomfort.
 So when should one seek back pain treatment from a medical expert?

-Factors that contribute to Back Pain
+Factors that contribute to the need for Back Pain treatment

 Occupational hazard may pose a risk to back pain or injury for any job that requires repetitive bending and lifting.
 Jobs that require prolonged standing or sitting in a chair which does not support the back well can also put the individual at higher risk.
 Aging is also another risk factor as wear and tear on the spine may occur over time, which leads to neck and back pain.
-Staying in poor posture for a prolonged period of time could also eventually contribute to back pain over time.
+Staying in poor posture for a prolonged period of time could also eventually contribute to the need for back pain treatment over time.
 Examples include driving hunched over the steering wheel and slouching over a computer keyboard.

 - Sudden weakness experienced in the leg or foot

 - Constant pain that doesn’t go away even when you’re just resting or lying down, and disrupts your sleep regularly.
 It could also be pain that’s only gotten worse from when it first presented

 - Numbness in the legs or around the pelvic area

 - Sudden onset of bladder or bowel problems

 - Pain that worsens when partaking in physical activity

 - Pain in the spine area, right around your ribs